artic-network/website/_resources/mpxv/mpxv-ont-bioinformatics-epi2me-sop.md

 **Requirements:**

 * The ability to install software on your desktop or laptop.
 This includes some extra packages like Java and Docker that may require administrator level privileges.
-* Internet access when first downloading each pipeline, and for the first time running it.
+* Internet access to download the pipeline, and for the first time running it.
 After that, you should be able to run it offline.
+* Details about how the data was generated including the primer scheme used and the base-caller specified within the MinKNOW software.

 ---